 Most women who work in EDSA are generally attractive.
 Beauty is always a matter of opinion but a whole range of looks is represented at the bars.
 It’s impossible to say which bar is best since things can change from one night or even one hour to the next.
 A group of Asian businessmen can show up at any time and barfine a whole group of attractive women out of a single bar leaving any punters who wander in after wondering why the staff is so limited.

-Due to the single owner prices are uniform throughout the bars of EDSA Complex.
+Due having a single owner prices are uniform throughout the bars of EDSA Complex.
 A regular lady drink costs 240 Pesos, which is about five and a half US dollars.
 Punters buy these for gals who work in the bars when they want to chat them up.
 Women working EDSA who want to bring in a little more money may ask for a “special” lady drink which costs 385 Pesos, though generally the gals are not pushy at all.
 Barfines which allow a lady to go home with a customer if they both agree cost 1950 Pesos ($45 US dollars).

 If a customer wishes to chat with a girl he sees in the bar he can either call her over himself or ask one of the many waiters, waitresses or business-suit wearing mamasans to do so for him.
 If a dancer agrees to leave with a customer, payment of the barfines need to be discussed directly with a mamasan.
 Most women who work at EDSA seem happy to go out with nearly any customers who asks though there are always exceptions.